TheoLaperrouse/Grafana_Trajet/README.md

 ```

 To get ready :
-- Get a token for the API of ORS : https://openrouteservice.org/dev/#/api-docs/v2/directions/{profile}/get
+- Get a token for the API of GoogleMaps
 - Add it to the associated env variable in .env

 ## Fonctionnement